Engee documentation

 readchomp("my_file.txt")

-readdir - returns names in a directory (dir) or the current working directory if it is not specified.
+readdir — returns the names in the directory (dir) or the current working directory, if it is not specified.

 Details

-The readdir function is used to read the contents of a directory.
+Function readdir it is used to read the contents of a directory.
 It returns an array of strings, each of which represents the name of a file or subdirectory in the specified directory.

-By default, readdir sorts the list of names returned.
-To skip sorting the names and get them in the order in which they are listed on the file system, you can use readdir(dir, sort=false).
+By default readdir sorts the list of returned names.
+To skip sorting the names and get them in the order they are listed in the file system, you can use readdir(dir, sort=false).

 cd("/user") # going to the user start directory